Palmetto College

-History
+History and Structure

-Palmetto College was funded by a $5M appropriation by the South Carolina General Assembly in 2012.
+Palmetto College was established to extend the reach of the USC System, which includes eight institutions and 20 locations throughout the state.
+It was funded by a $5M appropriation by the South Carolina General Assembly in 2012.
 In January 2013, Susan Elkins was named the first chancellor.
 Palmetto College officially started enrolling students on April 18, 2013.
+The online degree completion component launched in Fall 2013 with seven initial programs, designed to allow students to earn a baccalaureate degree without leaving their local communities.
+Since its inception, the number of online degree programs has grown to 29 as of December 2024.
+Craig Wilson was named Chancellor on June 11, 2025.